 I might still do it somehow, if I decide to stay here.
 I like the idea of enclosing the yard and blocking the world and becoming a hermit.
 On six foot centers he said about five years should fill it in nicely.

 I had hoped not to be here next year, but fate is a fickle thing.
 It pulled me here and keeps me bound to the place.
 Some day I hope to be free of it, but to tell you the truth, at the moment there’s nowhere to go.
 So I’m settling in for a long winter.

 The Brugmansia I thought was going to bloom once more.
 But the night time temperatures turned to chilly, and the new growth stopped.
 A jolt of plant food might have helped, but it looked as weary as I did.
-I wish it would have been in full bloom while you were here.
-After you left it managed to do it every month, the blooms spreading out over a week.
+It managed to bloom every month, the blooms spreading out over a week.